freeCodeCamp/guide/src/pages/machine-learning/principles/correlation-does-not-imply-causation/index.md

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->

+“Correlation does not imply causation” is a common phrase used in statistics to emphasize that correlation between two variables does not imply that one causes the other.

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->